Is CrossFit Good for People Over 40?

 • power output

 No. You just need the right dose of it.
-Your "high intensity" may look different now than it did 10-15 years ago...but your body still needs to be challenged if you want it to change.
-There's no getting around that.
-There isn't an "easy button" for building muscle (I mean...aside from steroids, I guess?).
+Your "high intensity" may look different now than it did 10 to 15 years ago, but your body still needs to be challenged if you want it to change.
+There is no getting around that.
+There isn't an "easy button" for building muscle.

-The research isn't subtle: Eight weeks of high-intensity interval training in men aged 35–40 produced a 36.7% increase in testosterone and a nearly 60% improvement in the testosterone-to-cortisol ratio [PubMed Central]— the hormonal balance that aging erodes.
+The research isn't subtle.
+Eight weeks of high intensity interval training in men aged 35 to 40 produced a 36.7% increase in testosterone and a nearly 60% improvement in the testosterone to cortisol ratio (PubMed Central), the hormonal balance that aging erodes.
 You're not fighting biology.
 You're using it.

-The risk of CrossFit isn't the movements — it's doing the movements without someone who knows you, watches you, and adjusts the prescription accordingly.
-That's where injuries and burnout happen.
-That's where people quit.
+The risk of CrossFit isn't the movements.
+It is doing the movements without someone who knows you, watches you, and adjusts the prescription accordingly.
+That is where injuries and burnout happen.
+That is where people quit.

-A coached group class — same people, same hour, shared hard work — fills that gap in a way a solo gym membership never will.
+A coached group class, the same people, the same hour, shared hard work, fills that gap in a way a solo gym membership never will.
 Research on CrossFit's social environment found that members consistently report camaraderie, acceptance, and shared goals as central to their experience.
-[ScienceDirect] Those aren't soft benefits.
+Those aren't soft benefits.
 They're health outcomes.

 You can start CrossFit at any age.
 The window is open as long as you are.